From Struggle to Living the Dream

 The day I realized I COULDN’T do it all is when things changed.
 When I released my grip on perfection and control, the business began to grow.
 Bringing in talented women who complemented what I do freed me up to do the things I love - teach yoga, lead workshops and (my favorite!) visit with guests.
 I love to create new retreats and interact with our community of inspirational women.

-Looking to the future, we have over 40 retreats planned for 2020 with an amazing team of talented instructors.
-I plan to lead several retreats per year.
 I'm grateful for the challenges in my life and my persistence (some may say stubbornness) in not giving up.

 Share this Story